UQ Business School earns world-class accreditation23 January 2018

 The Association to Advance Collegiate Schools of Business (AACSB) announced today that The University of Queensland Business School has had its accreditation renewed for the fourth time since becoming the first business school in Australia to gain accreditation.

-Academic Dean and Head of School Professor Julie Cogin said AACSB accreditation was one of the highest standards of achievement for business schools and placed the School within the top five per cent worldwide.
+Dean and Head of School Professor Julie Cogin said AACSB accreditation was one of the highest standards of achievement for business schools and placed the School within the top five per cent worldwide.